prog4biol/soc2020/sort_log2fold/README.md

     70  ENSGALG00000045021              3.73801211076943e-10    1.9
     71  ENSGALG00000043728              8.30858747493683e-16    1.9
 ```
-Line 67 is the last data point we want to keep
+ - Line 67 is the last data point we want to keep

+Save the first 67 lines in a new file:
 ```
 $ head -n67 top_100_up_regulated.tsv > up2.tsv
 $ head up2.tsv